redpwn/rcds/docs/challenge.rst

 container ``app`` is defined, another container can connect to any of ``app``'s declared ports by looking up the name ``app``.

+Whether a container needs to be rebuilt is determined by looking at every file in the Docker build context.
+Thus, it is very important that you include only what is necessary in the build context by using a ``.dockerignore`` file; at minimum, ``challenge.yaml`` should be excluded to prevent needing to rebuild the container when the challenge's description is updated.

 ``image`` --- the tag of an existing image to run

 ``build`` --- settings for building this container.
 If it is a string, then it